elmtree-askmo/cloudcannon-app/content/learn/psychology/what-are-conditioned-emotional-responses-and-how-are-they-formed.md

 url: /learn/psychology/questions/what-are-conditioned-emotional-responses-and-how-are-they-formed
 score: -1.0
 related_article1:
-    id: 95706
-    title: >-
-        Can you explain the concept of Applied Behaviour Analysis (ABA)?
-    subject: Psychology
-    url: /learn/psychology/questions/can-you-explain-the-concept-of-applied-behaviour-analysis-aba
-related_article2:
     id: 95717
     title: >-
         How do reinforcement and punishment influence behavior modification?
     subject: Psychology
     url: /learn/psychology/questions/how-do-reinforcement-and-punishment-influence-behavior-modification
-related_article3:
+related_article2:
-    id: 95692
+    id: 95704
     title: >-
-        What is the definition of classical conditioning in psychology?
+        How does punishment differ from reinforcement in operant conditioning?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-definition-of-classical-conditioning-in-psychology
+    url: /learn/psychology/questions/how-does-punishment-differ-from-reinforcement-in-operant-conditioning
-related_article4:
+related_article3:
     id: 95695
     title: >-
         What is Hebb’s Rule and how does it relate to classical conditioning?
     subject: Psychology
     url: /learn/psychology/questions/what-is-hebbs-rule-and-how-does-it-relate-to-classical-conditioning
+related_article4:
+    id: 95706
+    title: >-
+        Can you explain the concept of Applied Behaviour Analysis (ABA)?
+    subject: Psychology
+    url: /learn/psychology/questions/can-you-explain-the-concept-of-applied-behaviour-analysis-aba
 ---

 &nbsp;